St. James Episcopal Church of Woodstock, Vermont recently called the Reverend Amy Spagna as their new full-time Rector.

 Karen has been a long-time parishioner at St. James, has served 4 terms on the Vestry and has been the church Treasurer since 2004.
 She is retired from her family business at the Shire Apothecary and now enjoys playing golf, pickleball and taking Yoga classes.

-Karen and her husband, Imants have two children and two grandchildren.
+Karen and her husband, Imants have two children and three grandchildren.

 Amanda joined St. James in August of 2017.
 Prior to joining us, she worked in the financial offices at Braver & Co. in Boston, King Arthur Flour in Norwich and for her family business, Hartland Flower Farm.
 She is a Master gardener and enjoys growing her own vegetables and raising chickens.